DIY Copywriting? You mean, “Write my own copy without taking copywriting courses or hiring a pro?”

 As Gilda reads aloud, some sections of the copy seem awkward.
 She finds stumbling over the paragraphs on her “About Me” page.

 Tom realizes that the middle section of his sales letter seems boring — even to him.
 He’s quoting sources on kinesiology.
-Ho hum.
+He imagines readers yawning as they read.
+In fact, he has trouble staying awake with his own copy.

 Some copywriters believe this is the most important step in copywriting.
 A few copywriters even suggest you sing your copy.
 It doesn’t have to be on key.